sdean-group/balloon-outreach/README.md

 ## Action Space

-The simulation uses a single continuous action in the range [-1, 1]:
+The simulation uses a single continuous action in the range [-1, 1].
-- Negative values: Drop sand (magnitude determines amount)-> UP
-- Positive values: Vent gas (magnitude determines rate) -> DOWN
+Action indicates target vertical velocity of the balloon in m/s

 ## Visualization